How to Tell if Your Printer or Copier has a Hard Drive

 Copier hard drives can hold all sorts of information on them, print jobs, fax jobs, company information, and user information.
 There is more stored on a hard drive that could hurt your company than you may realize.
 It is best to have this drive removed from your device and destroyed by a company that will certify the destruction.

 How do you know if your printer or copier has a hard drive in it to destroy?

 Finding the Datasheet

 From what I found with my time in the managed print industry, the quickest and easiest way to find out if a printer or copier has a hard drive is through the datasheet.
-A Datasheet, sometimes called a spec sheet or a brochure, is a document released by the manufacture of the device with information regarding that machines recommended capabilities, volume and installed hardware.
+A Datasheet sometimes called a spec sheet or a brochure is a document released by the manufacturer of the device with information regarding that machines' recommended capabilities, volume and installed hardware.